divelab/AIRS/OpenDFT/QHBench/QH9/README.md

 |**QH9-dynamic-300k-geo** | 299, 800 | 2,998               | 239,840 / 29,980 / 29,980 |
 |**QH9-dynamic-300k-mol** | 299, 800 | 2,998          | 239,840 /29, 900/30, 100|

 **Note that the cost of training on QH9-dynamic-300k is similar compared to QH9-dynamic-100k, while it contains more data and achieves higher performance in molecule-wise split.
-Therefore, it is recommended to use QH9-dynamic-300k.**
+Therefore, it is recommended to use QH9-dynamic-300k.
+The trajectory includes molecular geometries and forces for QH9-dynamic can be released upon request.**

 ## Requirement